core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 The YANG library specified in this document is available to clients of a given server to discover the YANG modules supported by this constrained network management server.
 A CoMI server provides a link to this library in the /c/mod.uri resource.
 The following YANG module information is provided to client applications to fully utilize the YANG data modeling language:

-* module list: The list of YANG modules implemented by a server, each module is identified by its assigned Schema Item iDentifier (SID) and revision.
+* module list: The list of YANG modules implemented by a server, each module is identified by its assigned YANG Schema Item iDentifier (SID) and revision.

 * submodule list: The list of YANG submodules included by each module, each submodule is identified by its assigned SID and revision.